gourmetjs/gourmet-ssr/docs/tutorial-6.md

 Because the main focus of this step is to show you the essence of building and deploying Gourmet SSR project in production environment, we will configure a single server manually to run everything on it.

-In a real production though, you would need to consider more general deployment-related issues such as distributed architecture, security, and DevOps workflow.
+In a real production though, you would need to consider other general issues such as distributed architecture, security, and DevOps workflow.

-## Launching the EC2 instance
+## Launching the AWS EC2 instance

 Launch an EC2 instance in your preferred region via AWS console.
 Be sure to choose "Amazon Linux 2 AMI / 64-bit (x86)" as an AMI type.
 We recommend `t2.micro` or `t3.micro` for the instance type.

 For the Security Group, you should open port 22 and 80 to any source IP (`0.0.0.0/0`).

-At the final stage of the launch, be sure to choose your key pair so that you can SSH to the server.
+At the final stage of the launch, be sure to choose your key pair so that you can SSH to the EC2 instance.

 When the EC2 instance is up, connect to it via a SSH client.
 You will log in as `ec2-user` which is the default EC2 user account.